paulscherrerinstitute/CIO_EVM/README.md

 #### Maintaining IP Instantiations in git

-Instead of keeping the instantiated IP's `xci` file under version control (this as multiple problems as mentioned before) we use TCL scripts to instantiate and configure IP cores.
+Instead of keeping the instantiated IP's `xci` file under version control (this has multiple problems as mentioned before) we use TCL scripts to instantiate and configure IP cores.

 An IP core may be added to the project using the GUI first.
 After configuring